NordicSemiconductor/pc-nrfconnect-docs/getting_started.md

 - The launcher from which the apps are installed and launched
 - The [Electron shell](https://electronjs.org) in which the launcher and the apps run
+- The launcher also coordinates access to shared resources, e.g. if multiple apps use the same serial port to access the same device.

 [`pc-nrfconnect-shared`](https://github.com/NordicSemiconductor/pc-nrfconnect-shared)
 contains the common code for all apps: UI elements and code to give lower level